 FPS (Frames Per Second)

 We recommend keeping the resolution of the video to the resolution recorded or lowering the resolution to the minimum of 29 or 30fps.
-30fps is fine for a normal video that doesn't have a lot of camera movement in them.
+30fps is ideal for a normal video that doesn't have a lot of camera movement in them.
 If you have a video that is recorded in 60fps and don't mind the file size too much, then you don't have to change the FPS.
 But lowering from 60fps to 30fps is perfectly fine.

 These days, most videos are rendered in 30 or 60fps.
 YouTube supports 30 or 60fps but also allows higher frames per second.
 Usually going higher than 60 is not worth the file size for the small difference in motion.
 Do not try to render a video above the recorded fps, the outcome you want will not work, keep it to the same fps that you have recorded at or lower is to 30.
 Videos recorded on this help site are recorded and rendered at 30fps.

 More of this subject is discussed in the next article, but we will cover it briefly for videos.
 Usually, default settings of an MP4 file are perfectly fine, of a 128kb or slightly lower is good for videos and general audio.